Community Action Plan v2

 This Community Action Plan is connecting the community, youth, and Traditional Owner groups to collaborate and present a set of key focus areas to enhance and accelerate positive results for the Great Barrier Reef.

-Burnett Mary Regional Group led the development of the Burnett Mary Reef Community Action Plan.
-The CAP focused on communities within the coastal, estuarine and marine areas of the Bundaberg, Fraser Coast and Gympie Local Government areas and the traditional Land and Sea Country of the Gooreng Gooreng, Gurang, Tarebilang Bunda, Bailai and Butchulla peoples.
+Previously, Burnett Mary Regional Group led the development of the Burnett Mary CAP.
+The focus of was on communities within the coastal, estuarine and marine areas of the Bundaberg, Gladstone, Fraser Coast and Gympie Local Government areas.
+The CAP featured four roadmaps including protecting marine turtle habitats, fish habitats, coral health and increasing cultural awareness of Traditional Owner Practices

-A round of grants will be open soon for CAP projects.
+A round of grants are currently open for CAP Projects in the Burnett Baffle region.

 Learn more